Rolls-Royce says 2017 started well, all units performing in line

-LONDON British aero-engineer Rolls-Royce (RR.L) said on Friday that 2017 had started well, with all businesses performing in line and expectations for the first half of the year unchanged.
+LONDON (Reuters) - British aero-engineer Rolls-Royce (RR.L) said on Friday that 2017 had started well, with all businesses performing in line and expectations for the first half of the year unchanged.

 Chief Executive Warren East said he was pleased with the start of the year, although there was still a great deal more to do to deliver the full year.